 - 2 tablespoons arrowroot powder

-- 1 tablespoons ground flaxseed
+- 1 tablespoon ground flaxseed

-- 1/2 teaspoon baking soda
+- 1 teaspoon baking soda

-- 1/4 teaspoon sea salt
+- 1/4 teaspoon fine salt

-- 1/2 cup nondairy milk
+- 1/2 cup unsweetened, plain plant-based milk (I used almond milk)

-- 1/2 cup maple syrup
+- 1/2 cup pure maple syrup

 - 6 tablespoons unsweetened applesauce*

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - 1 teaspoon apple cider vinegar

-- 1 cup fresh blueberries
+- 1 cup fresh blueberries + more for topping

 - Gently fold in the blueberries.